Ben Purkiss: Port Vale

-Purkiss signed for League One club Port Vale on 24 June 2015 on a two-year contract.
+Purkiss signed a two-year contract with League One club Port Vale on 24 June 2015.
 Manager Rob Page signed him as a replacement for departing right-back Frédéric Veseli to provide competition to Adam Yates.
 He began 2015–16 as the club's first choice right-back, combining well with winger Byron Moore, and impressed in the role to the extent that Yates was sent out on loan.
 Page praised Purkiss for his performances early in the season, and said his signing allowed the club to play a more patient, passing game.
 He was named in The Football League Paper team of the day for his performance in a 1–1 draw with Scunthorpe United at Vale Park on 12 December.
 He was again named in The Football League Paper team of the day after playing at right-wing-back in a 2–0 win over Gillingham on 16 April 2016.

 New manager Bruno Ribeiro appointed Purkiss as joint-captain, along with Jak Alnwick and Anthony Grant, in July 2016.
 He played 12 of the club's first 15 league matches of 2016–17, though was twice unexpectedly dropped from the matchday squad entirely despite not being injured on either occasion.
 Chairman Norman Smurthwaite confirmed that there had been an issue between Purkiss and Ribeiro.
-However it was reported that Purkiss was unable to return to the first-team due to a shoulder injury.
-He made his return to action under caretaker-manager Michael Brown on 30 December, days after Ribeiro's resignation.
+However, it was reported that Purkiss was unable to return to the first-team due to a shoulder injury.
+He made his return to action under caretaker manager Michael Brown on 30 December, days after Ribeiro's resignation.
 Pukiss went on to state that he had been genuinely injured and that rumours of a falling out with Ribeiro were an exaggeration.
 Vale were relegated at the end of the season, after which Purkiss questioned the fitness and conditioning of the squad.
 After a public vote held in December 2019, he was named by The Sentinel as Port Vale's third-best right-back of the 2010s with 11% of the vote, behind Adam Yates (62%) and James Gibbons (27%).

 Swindon Town

 On 28 June 2017, Purkiss signed for newly relegated League Two club Swindon Town on a free transfer, after turning down a new contract with Vale.
 On the opening day of the 2017–18 campaign, he made his Swindon debut during their 2–1 away victory against Carlisle United, featuring for the entire 90 minutes.
-He made 45 appearances over the course of the campaign, and was sometimes played out of position at centre-back by "Robins" manager Phil Brown, before he was released in May 2018.
+He made 45 appearances throughout the campaign.
+He was sometimes played out of position at centre-back by "Robins" manager Phil Brown, before he was released in May 2018.